What is plant tissue culture?

 Organ culture

-This technique initially utilizes a vegetative organ of a plant, such as a leaf, root, or stem.
-This method is used to preserve the structure and functions of the desired plant.
+A technique that utilizes a plant organ—such as a leaf, root, or stem—to preserve the structure and functions of the desired plant.

 Que es el cultivo de tejidos vegetales Callo What is plant tissue culture?